 Working-Class Writers Festival

-The Working-Class Writers Festival is a dynamic new festival taking place in Bristol in October 2021.
+The Working-Class Writers Festival is a dynamic new festival which first took place in Bristol in October 2021.

-The festival aims to enhance, encourage and increase representation from the working class across the country, whilst connecting authors, readers, agents and editors.
-The artistic director is Natasha Carthew, herself an award-winning working-class writer, poet and passionate campaigner for working-class representation in the arts.
+The 2021 festival enhanced, encouraged and increased representation of working class writers across the country, whilst connecting audiences, authors, readers, agents and editors.
+The festival’s artistic director is Natasha Carthew, herself an award-winning working-class writer, poet and passionate campaigner for working-class representation in the arts.

-The festival and the wider engagement programme will provide much-needed exposure to working-class writers and bring inspiration to young people from similar backgrounds.
-It will showcase authentic stories reflective of and relatable to the experiences of working-class communities.
-Running from 21 to 24 October 2021, the festival will use physical and digital spaces, and will include panel discussions, speaker events and workshops.
-Events will take place in a wide variety of locations around the city, including local libraries.
-All events are free.
-Where there are ticket prices, or for selected events in the city centre, bursaries will be offered to allow people from under-represented backgrounds to attend.
+The festival and the wider engagement programme provided much-needed exposure to working-class writers and bring inspiration to young people from similar backgrounds.
+It showcased authentic stories reflective of and relatable to the experiences of working-class communities.
+Running from 21 to 24 October 2021, the festival used physical and digital spaces, and included panel discussions, speaker events and workshops.
+Events took place in a wide variety of locations around the city, including local libraries.
+All events were free.

-Working-class writers from across the UK will be congregating in Bristol, physically and digitally.
-Writers that are set to appear include Val McDermid, Paul Mendez, Carmen Marcus, Mohsin Zaidi, Anita Sethi, Mahsuda Snaith, Lorraine Brown, Kalwant Bhopal, Mark Hodkinson, Paul Sng, Cash Carraway, Coco Kahn, Sam Missingham, Terri White, Rachel Trezize, Tony Walsh, Dr Wanda Wyporska, Paul McVeigh, Sadie Hasler, Basit Mahmood, Dave O’Brian, Laura Henry-Allain, Tanya Shadwick, Simon Kvosi, Mary O’Hara, Amer Anwar, Jessica Andrews, James McDermott, Sharon Duggal, Cole Moreton, Conrad Murray, Dr Pragya Agarwal, Una, Sarah Shaffi, Hamza Jahanzeb, Niamh Mulvey, Emma Glass, Brian Reade, Caroline Carpenter, Eve Ainsworth, Chris Walsh, Julie Rea, Simon Moreton, Angie Belcher, Tania Harrison, Juliet Pickering, Sam Hodder, Julia Silk, Jenny Knight, Stewart Lansley, Joelle Taylor and Yvonne Bailey-Smith.
+Writers that appeared include Val McDermid, Paul Mendez, Carmen Marcus, Mohsin Zaidi, Anita Sethi, Mahsuda Snaith, Lorraine Brown, Kalwant Bhopal, Mark Hodkinson, Paul Sng, Cash Carraway, Coco Kahn, Sam Missingham, Terri White, Rachel Trezize, Tony Walsh, Dr Wanda Wyporska, Paul McVeigh, Sadie Hasler, Basit Mahmood, Dave O’Brian, Laura Henry-Allain, Tanya Shadwick, Simon Kvosi, Mary O’Hara, Amer Anwar, Jessica Andrews, James McDermott, Sharon Duggal, Cole Moreton, Conrad Murray, Dr Pragya Agarwal, Una, Sarah Shaffi, Hamza Jahanzeb, Niamh Mulvey, Emma Glass, Brian Reade, Caroline Carpenter, Eve Ainsworth, Chris Walsh, Julie Rea, Simon Moreton, Angie Belcher, Tania Harrison, Juliet Pickering, Sam Hodder, Julia Silk, Jenny Knight, Stewart Lansley, Joelle Taylor and Yvonne Bailey-Smith.

 You can follow the festival on Twitter at @classfestival #classfest21